COS301-SE-2020/LightBot/README.md

 # Artificial Intelligence Adaptive Traffic Control Solution

 ## Description
 This repository represents a remote collaboration for LightBot Artificial Intelligence Adaptive Traffic Control Solution offered by 5DT for the COS 301 Capstone University of Pretoria.
+The purpose of LightBot is to minimize the delays that are caused by traffic congestions at various intersections.
+The LightBot system will be used to prove a concept that the addition of a machine learning algorithm will develop a good policy for which to control the traffic lights at a given intersection.
 <br>

 ## Team and Project Management